cmu-delphi/delphi-epidata/docs/api/covidcast-signals/google-symptoms.md

 ## Geographical Aggregation
 The state-level and county-level `raw_search` signals for specific symptoms such as _anosmia_ and _ageusia_ are taken directly from the [COVID-19 Search Trends symptoms dataset](https://github.com/google-research/open-covid-19-data/tree/master/data/exports/search_trends_symptoms_dataset) without changes.
 We aggregate the county-level data to the MSA and HRR levels using the population-weighted average.
-For MSAs/HRRs with part of the counties with no data provided due to quality of privacy issue for a certain day, we simply assume the values to be 0 during aggregation.
+For MSAs/HRRs that include counties that have no data provided due to quality or privacy issues for a certain day, we simply assume the values to be 0 during aggregation.
 The values for MSAs/HRRs with no counties having non-NaN values will not be reported.
 Thus, the resulting MSA/HRR level data does not fully match the _actual_ MSA/HRR level data (which we are not provided).

 ## Lag and Backfill
 Google does not update the search data daily, but has an uncertain update frequency.
 The delay can range from 1 day to 10 days or even more.
-We check for updates everyday and provide the most up-to-date data.
+We check for updates every day and provide the most up-to-date data.